-This recipe is gluten-free, dairy-free, and takes less 30 minutes to be ready.
+This recipe is gluten-free and dairy-free and takes less than 30 minutes to be ready.

 This firecracker chicken is a new family favorite, I only started making it a couple of months ago, and we already made it at least 5 times!
 It’s sweet, spicy, saucy, and full of flavor.
 And the best part?
 It’s SUPER easy to make!

 We have a new Facebook Instant Pot Group where we share new recipes, tips and tricks on how to use the Instant Pot.
 Make sure to join us!
 Click here to join.

 Here’s what you’ll need to make firecracker chicken in the Instant Pot.
 You can use any cut of chicken that you have available.
 I used diced chicken breast, but if you would like to use chicken thighs, that totally works!

 To make it less spicy, you can reduce the amount of hot sauce.
 I used Sriracha, but Frank’s red sauce would also work here.